 Network security is the digital armor protecting your business from cyber threats.
 It encompasses the strategies, technologies, and practices that work together to shield computer networks and data from unauthorized access, attacks, and other digital intrusions.

-With cybercrime expected to cost $9.5 trillion globally in 2024,1 prioritizing network security is essential for protecting enterprise businesses.
+With cybercrime projected to cost the world $10.5 trillion annually by 2025,1 prioritizing network security is essential for protecting enterprise businesses.
 But network security isn't just about preventing financial losses – it's about maintaining operational continuity, safeguarding customer trust, and preserving your organization's reputation.

 In this blog, we'll explore how network security works, why your business needs it, and the tools available to protect your digital assets.